MaliqT/Cloud-Infrastructure/README.md

 Cloud-Infrastructure in today's modern use of software development allows the ability for one to control a remote instance programmatically.
 This project is to serve as my own learning about cloud-infrastructure.
 So far, I'm able to start and stop an instance by using aws ec2 start-instances --instance-ids "instanceID" and aws ec2 stop-instances --instance-ids "instanceID" and this can be done without being connected to the instance itself with ssh -i "MyKeyPair.pem" ec2-user@instance-ip.

+#### Using Elastic Beanstalk to manage EC2 Instances:
+My biggest challenge here was getting the launch template to work.
+I didn't quite understand how to create one simple because reading through the documents on AWS about Launch Templates, it didn't really show or say how this is configured or setup until reading about 4-5 articles about it.
+Turns out, my issue was that I was initializing and creating EB inside my root directory and not in my application directory.
+So I created an entirely new directory and called it MyApp and inside that directory I ran "eb init" and set everything up, then I created the .ebextensions directory and the launch-template.config file and wrote the contents.
+And ran "eb create test-environment" and it finally worked, but there are still some errors that I need to figure out but the environment works.
+This means that my EC2 instance is completely handled by EB and I just need to provide the application code.

 ## Notes to self:
 * You can start and stop instances programmatically